LuciferUchiha/old.georgerowlands.ch/docs/Programming/C/Essentials/3-pointers.md

 }
 ```

-You can then also combine these 2 concepts.
+You can then also combine these two concepts.